alvaro-ps/jqfilters/README.md

 # Filters
 [![Build Status](https://travis-ci.org/apastors/filters.png?branch=master)](https://travis-ci.org/apastors/filters)

-`filters` allows to easily create filter objects, which can be applied to JSON-like dictionaries.
+`jqfilters` allows to easily create filter objects, which can be applied to JSON-like dictionaries.
 It is based on the popular JSON parsing tool [jq](https://stedolan.github.io/jq/manual/), so the syntax mimics jq's.